milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Emi: "(Who knows what could've happened to me?)"

-*Just then, Ingram returns with a pot of freshly brewed sencha tea.*
+*Just then, Ingram returns with a pot of freshly brewed sencha tea, breaking Izumi out of his thoughts.*

+Ingram: "Sorry for the wait, here's your sencha tea."

-*As he pours a cup for Izumi, hot steam emanates from the flowing stream, dissipating into the air with each passing moment.*
+*Ingram places a ceramic cup on the counter, and begins to pour a cup.
+Hot steam emanates from the tea spout, dissipating into the air with each passing moment.*

+Izumi: "Thank you, sorry for the trouble. . ."

 *As Izumi sips his tea, the tension in his shoulders disappears and his body deflates with a satisfied look.*

-*Ingram starts explaining the spirit guiding process, while Izumi listens attentively, nodding every so often.*
+*After a moment of relaxation, Ingram starts explaining the spirit guiding process as Izumi listens attentively, nodding every so often.*

 Emi: "(. . .He hasn't questioned anything Ingram said so far.
 This guy really is handling himself well.)"

-*Izumi notices my gaze and turns to me.*
+*Just as Ingram finishes his explanation, Izumi notices my gaze and turns to me.*

 Izumi: "Um sorry, is there something on my face?"